mottaquikarim/pycontent/content/topics/dicts.md

 ### Method 4: Use `zip()` to convert two lists into dict keys and values

-The `.zip()` method takes the names of each list as parameters - the first list will become the dict's keys, and the second list will become the dict's values.
+The `zip()` method takes the names of each list as parameters - the first list will become the dict's keys, and the second list will become the dict's values.

 **NOTE!** *This only works if you're sure the key/value pairs have the same index position in their original lists (so they will match in the dict).*